-- 350,000 new pieces of malware are detected every day.
+- 560,000 new pieces of malware are detected every day.

 - Every minute, four companies fall victim to ransomware attacks.

 Since 2013, malware has been spreading exponentially.
 The initial boom doubled the number of malicious files and programs infecting the web.
-In the following years the growth might have slowed down, but it definitely hasn’t stopped.
+In the following years, the growth might have slowed down, but it definitely hasn’t stopped.
 Even with built-in antivirus software protecting the newest operating systems, there’s more malware online than ever before.

-2. 350,000 new pieces of malware are detected every day.
+560,000 new pieces of malware are detected every day.

 The rate at which malware spreads is terrifying.
 Anti-malware institutes include every new malicious program they find in their malware database.
 Hundreds of thousands of files become infected by malware on computers and websites every day.
 These are mostly the result of existing infections that keep spreading like actual diseases.
 According to the latest statistics, more than 17 million new malware instances are registered each month.

-4. In 2018, the number of malware variants dropped by 63%.
+In 2020, the number of detected malware variants rose by 62%.

-6. Each week, Google detects 50 websites containing malware.
+Each week, Google detects 50 websites containing malware.

 There hasn’t been a week in recent years without at least a few malware threats popping up on Google’s radar.
 The average number of new websites that are compromised by linking to malware pages or containing codes hackers can abuse is around 2,500 every week.
 However, sites that actually contain malware represent just 1.6% of this number; or around 50 per week.